Venustiano Carranza, Mexico City

-Venustiano Carranza is a borough (demarcación territorial) in the Mexico City.
+Venustiano Carranza is a borough (demarcación territorial) in Mexico City, Mexico.
 Venustiano Carranza extends from the far eastern portion of the historic center of Mexico City eastward to the Peñón de los Baños and the border dividing the then Federal District from the State of Mexico.
 Historically, most of the territory was under Lake Texcoco, but over the colonial period into the 20th century, the lake dried up and today the area is completely urbanized.
 The borough is home to three of Mexico City's major traditional markets, including La Merced, the National Archives of Mexico, the Palacio Legislativo de San Lázaro, the TAPO intercity bus terminal and the Mexico City Airport.

-Geography and environment
+Geography

 The borough is located in the center-east of Mexico City.
 It borders Gustavo A. Madero, Cuauhtémoc and Iztacalco with the State of Mexico to the east.
 The territory measures 33.42 km2 which is 2.24% of the total of Mexico City.
 The borough has 2,290 blocks and eighty officially designated neighborhoods.